FacTeR-Check: Semi-automated fact-checking through Semantic Similarity and Natural Language Inference: Fighting misinformation through Semantic Similarity and Natural Language Inference

 \subsection{Semantic Similarity}

-Semantic is the \say{level of language} that deals with the meaning of a sentence by focusing on word-level interactions.
+Semantic is the level of language that deals with the meaning of a sentence by focusing on word-level interactions.
 This research aims to infer and understand information from texts in order to tackle misinformation by comparing sentence embeddings that condense the semantic level of language.
+In contrast to previous approaches focused on statistical natural language processing, FacTeR-Check implements semantic and context-aware semantic similarity evaluation.
 Through the use of semantic-aware and context-aware models, the goal is to evaluate the degree of similarity between a new claim against and a database of fact-checked claims.
 The result will be a subset of fact-checked claims ensuring a certain minimum degree of similarity.

-To measure the semantic similarity between texts, cosine similarity function can be used.
+To measure the semantic similarity between texts, the cosine similarity function can be used.
 This metric takes advantage of the text representation as a vector in a high-dimensional space to compute the semantic and contextual proximity between a pair of texts, an operation which enables to assess their semantic similarity.
 The cosine distance between two sentence embeddings \textit{u} and \textit{v} is a variant of the inner product of the vectors normalised by the vectors' L2 norms, as shown in equation~\ref{eq_1}:

 where \textit{N} represents the number of dimensions composing the sentence embeddings \textit{u} and \textit{v}, $\langle u,v \rangle $ is the inner product between the two vectors, and $\lVert . \rVert $ is the L2 norm.